 DESCRIPTION: To define inductance requires a loop.
 The loop consists of a closed path including a signal and all possible return paths.
 The inductance is a coefficient between the emf induced in the loop and the change of magnetic flux through the loop.

-connector or section
+interconnect or section

 The return path must include all pins that are power or ground.
-In a loop inductance matrix, the diagonal terms represent the loop inductance of a specific pin with return currents assumed returned through all pins defined to be power or ground.
+In a loop inductance matrix, the diagonal terms represent the loop inductance of a specific pin with return currents with the assumption that return currecnts are returned through all pins defined to be power or ground.

-NOTES (Single-Line Loop-Inductance Matrix):

-This method must be used if the ModelType is SLM.
+NOTES: (Single-Line Loop-Inductance Matrix): This method must be used if the ModelType is SLM.